- Principles of Chemistry II: Honors

-3. a) Identify the most acidic hydrogen atom on the following molecules:
+3. a) (You are going to have to look at the pdf for this one.)
+Identify the most acidic hydrogen atom on the following molecules:

 b) Without looking at any data tables, rank these molecules in order of increasing pKa and justify your reasoning.

-4. Determine whether the following molecules will accept a hydrogen atom (i.e. is a Bronsted-Lowry base).
+4. (You are going to have to look at the pdf for this one.)
+Determine whether the following molecules will accept a hydrogen atom (i.e. is a Bronsted-Lowry base).
 If the answer is “yes,” draw the structure of the resulting conjugate acid.